Wildflower (Skylark song): Skylark recording

 Doug Edwards was a member of Skylark, and Dave Richardson was a friend of band member and organizer David Foster.
 Edwards composed "Wildflower" after reading a poem by Richardson; the song was included on the band's demo tape.
 Barry De Vorzon, by 1972 an established music business name, heard the demo tape and was convinced that the song would be a big hit.
-After the demo was rejected by several studios, an executive at Capitol Records signed the band and the song—with Donny Gerrard doing the vocal—was included on their eponymous first album.
+After the demo was rejected by several studios, an executive at Capitol Records signed the band, and the song—with Donny Gerrard doing the vocal—was included on their eponymous first album.
 The initial single released from the album was not successful.
 Rosalie Trombley, a music director at CKLW, a Canadian radio station in Windsor, Ontario, played "Wildflower", at that time an album cut, repeatedly for three months in an effort to satisfy the Canadian government's requirements for Canadian content.
 During that period, it was the only radio station in North America to have the song on its playlist.
 Capitol decided to release it in neighboring Detroit as a regional release, where it became a huge soul hit before breaking out nationally and crossing over to the pop charts.
 Eventually "Wildflower" spent 21 weeks on the Billboard pop chart.
 The song proved to be extremely popular in Canada as well; it ultimately peaked at #10 on the RPM Top Singles chart, and #1 on the Adult Contemporary chart.
 Total sales of the single exceeded one million copies, and it was included on their second album as well, at the request of Capitol Records executives who sought to capitalize on the song's success.
 Ultimately, it was their only single to chart in the United States.

-The song was #68 in RPM Magazine's Top 100 CanCon songs 1964-1996.
+The song was #68 in RPM Magazine's Top 100 CanCon songs 1964–1996.

+Music and lyrics

+Words and music for "Wildflower" were written by Douglas Edwards and Thomas David Richardson.
+The song was originally published in the key of D minor and starts with Dm, Dm/C, G/B, Gm/Bb, Am, A, Dm, Dm/C, G/B, G, C7sus, C7, F, A, Dm, Dm/C, G/B, Bb chord progression with lyrics "She's faced the hardest times you could imagine, and many times her eyes fought back the tears.
+And when her youthful world was about to fall in...".
+The tempo of the score is "Slowly".